Uganda Martyrs' Secondary School Namugongo: Financial constraints

 The low enrollment in the beginning meant minimal income.
-Students were paying UGX:700 as school fee and the teachers earned UGX:250.
+Students were paying UGX:700 as school fees and the teachers earned UGX:250.
 On many occasions, the school relied on donations from the founders and well-wishers to survive.
 As any school starting, Namugongo suffered the unenviable option of recruiting "the failures who were rejects" in other schools.
-Mbwega says this explains the years of quietude the school endured.
+Monsignor Lawrence Mbwega, one of the co-founders of the school, said this explains the years of quietude the school endured.
 When the financial hardships became unbearable in 1970, Mbwega suggested to the school management that a boarding section for girls be started.
 The enrollment somewhat grew.
 "School with boarding section is easy to manage.
-The student are confined in one placed and you can monitor them effectively which is not possible for day scholars.
-That's why all people founding school are concentrating on making them boarding," Mbwega contended.
+The students are confined in one place and you can monitor them effectively which is not possible for day scholars.
+That's why all people founding schools are concentrating on making them boarding," Mbwega contended.
 The growth of the school to the present status and the development in the locality paint a deceptive picture.
 One could easily be misled to think that all has been rosy.
 In the maiden years, the school had one classroom block.
 Water was drawn from the kayanja(martyrs' pond) or from Mbwega's tank when it rained.
 Later a borehole was sunk within the school, but now piped water flows to every corner of the school.

 The beginning was really difficult.
 The founders would fund-raise to meet the expenses for the teachers out of their love for the school.
 The students were few and the fees were not enough to meet the cost of management.
-These gentlemen made a lot of sacrifice for the school.
+These gentlemen made a lot of sacrifices for the school.
 "The founders gave their all for the sake of the student," Mbwega stated in an interview at Lweza parish.
 By then Mugerwa, then working with Uganda Posts and telecommunications provided his vehicle for all school activities.
 In the evening, he would be called to attend to an emergency.
-To explain better Mugerwa's pivotal role and attachment to Namugongo, several student who left the school in the 1970s end up at his home in search for their academic transcripts.
-Munyagwa was equally instrumental.
-He would treat the student and teachers in his clinic at Gyanda free of charge while Namazzi gave away her garden harvest to the students.
+To explain better Mugerwa's pivotal role and attachment to Namugongo, several students who left the school in the 1970s end up at his home in search for their academic transcripts.
+Munyigwa was equally instrumental.
+He would treat the student and teachers in his clinic at Jjanda free of charge while Namazzi gave away her garden harvest to the students.
 Her son Mr.Semulya Rex is the deputy head master.